godotengine/godot/CONTRIBUTING.md

 - What happens to you may not happen to other users.
 - We can't take the time to look at your project, understand how it is set up and then figure out why it's failing.
+- On the contributors' end, recreating a test project from scratch takes valuable time that can be saved by uploading a *minimal* project.

 To speed up our work, **please upload a minimal project** that isolates and reproduces the issue.
 This is always the **best way for us to fix it**.